 While you can’t legally marry yourself (filing taxes jointly with yourself would be just a little complicated), some people practicing sologamy will have a symbolic ceremony.
 Most people won’t go the full nine yards and buy a wedding dress and a venue for 500 people, but a small celebration or token of your affection for yourself isn’t too out of the ordinary.

 Kshama Bindu married herself in India’s first sologamous wedding.
-She performed many of the rituals of a traditional Hindu wedding, but only invited 10 close friends and family members.
+She performed many traditional Hindu wedding rituals, but only invited 10 close friends and family members.

 She isn’t the first person to have a sologamous wedding.
 In 1993, a dental hygienist named Linda Baker in LA declared she was tired of “waiting for the chain of events that lead up to feasting on [a] wedding cake.”
 So she invited seventy-five friends to watch her marry herself, becoming “her own lovely wedded person.”

 Plenty of monogamous relationships have symbols apart from the wedding day itself.
 The majority of married people wear wedding bands to symbolize their infinite commitment to their partner.
 What if you got yourself a promise ring?
 Having a small token on your person to remind yourself to love, cherish, and care for yourself doesn’t seem like such a bad idea.

 If you’re already married to someone and your ring finger is occupied, you could have a small pendant you wear every day to remind yourself that you deserve to love yourself, too.
 You don’t depend on the love of your partner to fill your cup.
 Within yourself, you possess all the love you need to sustain yourself.